harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 This causes Elastic Search to consume 3 Active Services.

-// This block

 Service Instances apply to:

 - Kubernetes
 - SSH
+- WinRM
+- Helm
+- AWS ECS
+- Tanzu (Formerly PCF)
+- Deployment Templates
+- Spot.io
+- AMI/ASG
+- Azure Web Apps

+Service Instances do not apply to:

+- AWS Lambda
+- Google Cloud Functions
+- AWS SAM
+- Serverless.com

 ### How does Harness CD & GitOps count Active Services?

-For containerized and non-containerized applications deployed through a Deploy Stage in a Harness pipeline, any unique Service that is deployed in the last month is considered an Active Service.
+For containerized and non-containerized applications deployed through a Deploy Stage in a Harness pipeline, any unique Service that is deployed in the last 30 days is considered an Active Service.
 If a Service has more than 20 Service Instances (95th percentile of Service Instances during the month, measured every 60 minutes), for every additional 20 Service Instances, another Active Service is counted.
 Even if a service is deployed and it generates 0 service instances, Harness will charge for 1 Active Service because it was used via a Deploy stage in a pipeline.